idia-astro/idia-astro.github.io/access.md

 the Jupyter-Hub and use this to change your password.

 # Storage
+ All virtual machines will have the IDIA storage attached.
+You will have access to your work and your data on any system that you're logged into.
+Access to data is managed with Unix groups.

 There are several storage areas available.
-Most (all) Pipelines machines will have the IDIA storage attached.
-This means that you will have access to your work and your data on any system that you're logged into.

-Access to data is managed with Unix groups.

-Please take careful note of the following.

 * `/users/<username>/`, where `/users` is a shared BeeGFS volume.
 * `/data/users/<username>/`, where `/data` is a shared BeeGFS volume.
 This is the preferred space